pjungwir/pgcon-2023-talk-exec-phase/slides.md

 Notes:

 - Here is a quick visualization of what FOR PORTION OF does.
-  - The SQL:2011 standard says when we update the original row we should force the start/end bounds to the period targeted by FOR PORTION OF . . .
+  - The SQL:2011 standard says when we update the original row we should cut the start/end bounds to the period targeted by FOR PORTION OF . . .
   - and then implicitly INSERT up to two new rows to preserve the "leftovers" the UPDATE didn't target.
   - The leftovers are green because they match the pre-update data.
     (Except we changed the start/end times.)